alisubhani4/AutomationTask/README.md

 - Now we are all setup
 - Run the test by executing the following command in the terminal

   > dotnet test

+- For individually running a test case click run button under the order number of a test case.

+- In the data folder, You can add login credentials in "credentials.csv" file and sign up credentials in SignupCredentials.csv file.

+- Reports indicating results of test case execution are genertaed under "generated reports" folder.